tektronix/tm_devices/docs/advanced/signal_generators.md

     state it was in previously.
 Attempting validation when changes can occur outside its scope leads to many redundant checks.
     As such, it is up to the user to implement these checks.

 Each class has children which inherit the base abstracted methods.
-These methods are tailored to each signal generator so the methods handle similarly, regardless of the different [PI](default:PI) commands required.
+These methods are tailored to each signal generator, so the methods handle similarly, regardless of the different [PI](default:PI) commands required.

-- `source_device_constants` is a property which holds information about what functions and memory sizes are allowed.
+- `source_device_constants` is a property that holds information about what functions and memory sizes are allowed.

 !!! tip
     `source_device_constants.functions` will provide an enum of possible functions to generate on the current signal generator.

-`generate_function()` is a method which allows for the user to request a function from any source channel, provided an amplitude, frequency and offset is supplied.
+`generate_function()` is a method that allows the user to request a function from any source channel, provided an amplitude, frequency, and offset are supplied.
 Other key features include the ability to manipulate specific aspects of certain functions.
 Ramp waveforms can have their symmetry changed and duty cycle can be altered for pulse functions.
 The termination of the [IAFG](default:IAFG) and any [AFG](default:AFG) can be specified using `HIGHZ` or `FIFTY` string literals.
 If the output needs to be inverted, the polarity can be changed on [AFGs](default:AFG).

 !!! warning
-    `generate_function()` allows function parameters which can exceed actual generation bounds.
+    `generate_function()` allows function parameters that can exceed actual generation bounds.
     `get_waveform_constraints()` should be used in tandem with `generate_function()`, or utilizing the constraints provided in
     [Signal Generators](#signal-generators).

-The `setup_burst()` method places the signal generator into a state for waveforms to be generated a set number of times.
+The `setup_burst()` method places the signal generator in a state for waveforms to be generated a set number of times.
 All parameters passed into the method are functionally identical to `generate_function()`, besides `burst_count`.
 `burst_count` specifies how many cycles of the waveform are to be generated.

 !!! warning
-    `setup_burst()` will set parameters which can affect the signal generators behavior.
+    `setup_burst()` will set parameters that can affect the signal generator's behavior.
 Changing these parameters manually will likely cause burst to stop functioning.

 `generate_burst()`  writes a trigger to the signal generator, initiating the generation of a burst of waveforms.